Cruiser Mk VIII Challenger: Service

 A Challenger tank crosses a Bailey bridge over the Dommel river in Sint-Michielsgestel, the Netherlands.
 27 October 1944.

 No provision was made for deep wading, before the design went into production; as a result, the A30 could not be landed in the initial phase of the Allied invasion of Normandy.
 Challenger crews had to wait until July 1944, when Mulberry harbours were operational and ports had been captured.

 The Challenger and Firefly, equipped with 17-pounder, were added to tank squadrons to deal with opposing heavy tanks and many Challengers were issued to reconnaissance units using Cromwells.
 It was initially used by the Guards Armoured Division and the 11th Armoured Division, with about sixteen vehicles in each unit: one Challenger and three Cromwells in each troop.
 The latter division phased the type out from February 1945 onwards, while it was being introduced to the Cromwell units of the 7th Armoured Division.
 The tank was unpopular at first, with crews complaining about the lack of armour, the high silhouette and the tracks being thrown.
 The track problem was caused by the smaller idler wheels compared to the Cromwell; in August, these were replaced by idlers with a standard diameter.
-Troops used to the low profile of the Crusader and Cromwell found the height a serious problem, although it was still shorter than the comparable Sherman Firefly.
+Troops used to the low profile of the Crusader and Cromwell found the height a serious problem, although it was still lower than the comparable Sherman Firefly.

 Confidence in the vehicle grew and it became preferred over the Firefly, being lower, faster and more manoeuvrable but the early bad reputation persisted with others.
 Allied forces were issued with the Challenger, the 1st Polish Armoured Division receiving several in mid-1945 and the 1st Czechoslovak Independent Armoured Brigade used it (Unit Entitlements at the end of 1944 for CIABG was four Challengers) during the siege of Dunkirk in late 1944.
 After the war, the Czechoslovak government purchased 22 Challengers from the brigade inventory, which served in the Czechoslovak army (first with the 11th, later 23rd, Tank Brigade and then with the 13th Independent Tank Battalion) until they were put in reserve in 1951 and scrapped in 1959.